wangwenx190/framelesshelper/README.md

 You can join our [Discord channel](https://discord.gg/grrM4Tmesy) to communicate with us.
 You can share your findings, thoughts and ideas on improving / implementing FramelessHelper functionalities on more platforms and apps!

-## Roadmap
+## TODO

 - Common: Add cross-platform customizable system menu for both Qt Widgets and Qt Quick.
 Also supports both light and dark theme.
 - Examples: Add QtWebEngine based demo projects for both Qt Widgets and Qt Quick.
 The whole user interface will be written in HTML instead of C++/QML.
 - Examples: Add demo projects that emulate the classic appearance of UWP applications.
 They will have a backward button on the left side of the title bar and a search box in the middle of the title bar.
 And maybe a side bar on the left side to switch between different pages.
-- Examples: Add demo projects that the main window is not resizable.
 - Examples: Add demo projects that have transparent background and doesn't have rectangular window frame.
+- Examples: Add demo projects based on QRhiWidget and QRhiQuickItem.
 - Feature requests are welcome!

 ## Highlights v2.5

 - General: The file size of FramelessHelper binaries should be smaller than before, due to most static string literals and some internal structures are constexpr now, this change may also help to improve the general performance.
 - General: The performance should be improved quite some bit, due to most double lookups of Qt container types and unnecessary data copies are avoided now.
+- Snap Layout: The snap layout implementation has been COMPLETELY rewritten.
+It now behaves almost exactly the same with native windows!
 - Mica Material: FramelessHelper now prefers speed over quality.
 This change will lower the image quality but since the image is highly blurred anyway, there should not be any significant differences in the final user experience.
-- Build system: Improved RPATH support.
+- Build system: Improved RPATH support (UNIX systems).
+- Build system: Support modular build.
 - Routine bug fixes and internal refactorings.

 ## Highlights v2.4